EndlessHypnosis/build-your-own-backend/README.md

     /api/v1/authenticate

-> The request body for the token must include properties:
+> The request body for the token must must include the properties:

     appName
     email

+> Example body for Token request:

+    {
+        "appName": "byob",
+        "email": "someone@example.com"
+    }

 > This token must be included when making requests against the following endpoints:

     POST
     DELETE
-    UPDATE
     PUT
+    PATCH

 > The token may be included in any of the following 3 methods: